Not only did I tackle back to back 11 mile training runs this weekend, I can walk like a normal person today. That feels like a huge achievement.🙂

-Thanks as always to Holly and Tricia for hosting our link-up!
+Thanks as always to Holly and Tricia for hosting our Weekly Wrap Up link up!

 I confess, my workout week was pretty light other than those two 11 mile runs because I had 7 am meetings on Tuesday, Wednesday and Thursday and missed my Tuesday/Thursday runs.
 However, I did get walks in every day last week and did the best I could to stay active even if I wasn’t running.

 In this training cycle, I’ve definitely learned that A) I have to run in the morning or it isn’t going to happen and B) I need to seriously step up my strength training game before marathon training continues.
 I’ve done well with the back to back long runs for the last two months, but seriously slacked on the weekday work and that’s not a safe way to train.
 I’m grateful that I’ve got a supportive husband who is willing to work out in the evening, even though he’d also prefer morning workouts, so I can get the morning workout slots in our family schedule.
 A healthy lifestyle is definitely a whole family endeavor!

 There were walks on Tuesday, Wednesday, Thursday & Friday and a half hearted strength session, but nothing to write home about.
 Not the best week!

 Saturday 11 warm miles around the lake, with an early start because we had thunderstorms coming.
 It was 82 degrees when I finished this run – ugh – but finish it I did!
 Until the last half mile or so, it didn’t even feel too bad.
 I just kept up my slow and steady mantra and enjoyed the scenery.